tckeller/my_portfolio/static/blog_articles/2023-12-10_error-calculus-101.md

 that isn't a kind of counting experiment, then the approximation is good enough most of the time.

 If you're building a nuclear power plant maybe don't listen to this advice.
-But often the question isn't assume a gaussian distribution or properly calculate the distribution, but make a simple error calculation or not produce uncertainties at all, so here we'll assume that everything we measure follows a gaussian distribution and that will lead to simple rules that we can apply everywhere without adding much work to the process.
+But often the question isn't whether to assume a Gaussian distribution or properly calculate the distribution, but make a simple error calculation or not produce uncertainties at all, so here we'll assume that everything we measure follows a gaussian distribution and that will lead to simple rules that we can apply everywhere without adding much work to the process.

-It's a simple question of cost an benefit.
+It's a simple question of cost and benefit.
 So let's see what we can do.

 A simple experiment
 -------------------

 Back to our experimentation of adding feature X to our ficticious ML model.
-To investigate the if the new feature helps things we run the model twice, one with the feature enabled and once without.
-This are the results:
+To investigate if the new feature helps things we run the model twice, one with the feature enabled and once without.
+These are the results:

 | Model | Without X | With X |
 |-------|:---------:|:------:|